-- 1. The Council shall make whatever arrangements are appropriate for consultation or cooperation with the United Nations and its organs, in particular the United Nations Conference on Trade and Development, and with the Food and Agriculture Organization of the United Nations and such other specialized agencies of the United Nations and intergovernmental organizations as may be appropriate. - 2.
-The Council, bearing in mind the particular role of the United Nations Conference on Trade and Development in international commodity trade, shall, as appropriate, keep that organization informed of its activities and programmes of work. - 3.
-The Council may also make whatever arrangements are appropriate for maintaining effective contact with international organizations of cocoa producers, traders and manufacturers. - 4.
+- 1. The Council shall make whatever arrangements are appropriate for consultation or cooperation with the United Nations and its organs, in particular the United Nations Conference on Trade and Development, and with the Food and Agriculture Organization of the United Nations and such other specialized agencies of the United Nations, the World Trade Organization and intergovernmental organizations as may be appropriate. - 2.
+The Council, bearing in mind the particular role of the United Nations Conference on Trade and Development in international commodity trade, shall, as appropriate, keep that organization informed of its activities and programmes of work.

+- 3. The Council or the Secretariat may also make whatever arrangements are appropriate for maintaining effective contact with national farmer organizations through national sector management structures, as well as with traders and manufacturers. - 4.
 The Council shall seek to involve the international financial agencies and other parties with an interest in the world cocoa economy in its work on cocoa production and consumption policy. - 5.
-The Council may seek to cooperate with other relevant experts in cocoa matters.
+The Council may seek to cooperate with other relevant experts in cocoa matters. - 6.
+Where appropriate, the Executive Director may, on behalf of the Organization, enter into a memorandum of understanding on matters of collaboration with other organizations, with the prior approval of the Council.